-- Enclose a copy of the deed or lease for the property on which the wholesale distributor’s establishment is located.
+- A copy of the deed or lease for the property on which the wholesale distributor’s establishment is located.
 If leased, the lease must be for an original term of not less than one calendar year.

-- If the distributor is a repackager or manufacturer with the Food and Drug Administration, enclose a copy of the regulatory letter.
+- A copy of the regulatory letter if the distributor is a re-packager or manufacturer with the Food and Drug Administration.

 Reporting a Distributor Name Change

 If the facility’s name changes, but there is no change in ownership nor in location, submit a Name Change Service Request in DELPROS.
 The license number will not change.
 When completed, you will be notified and you may print the updated license.

 IMPORTANT: The facility also distributes controlled substances, you must submit a separate Controlled Substances – Facility application in the DELPROS online portal.